Tobin-jn/Jedi-Archives-Access/README.md

 # Jedi Archives Access

-A fully responsive site for Star Wars enthusiasts to explore characteristics of popular people, planets, and vehicles from the legendary film series.
+An app for Star Wars enthusiasts to explore the characteristics of popular people, planets, and vehicles from the legendary film series.

 ### Background/About
 #### 🎉 Awarded First Place at Turing Code Fair, October, 26, 2018 🎉